Day 1: Wednesday 10 July

 However, moving to the cloud is a once-in-a-generation project with many inherent risks underscored by the experience of failed projects within the public and private sectors.
 Careful preparation and the right approach are essential for successful adoption.
 Embracing new technologies like cloud computing can drive productivity and efficiency, leaving behind those who fail to adapt.

-A profession for Today & Tomorrow
+A Profession for Today & Tomorrow

 16:00 - 17:00